The Complete Guide to Starting a Career in Digital Marketing

 Digital marketing can be an overwhelming industry and can make you feel like there is too much to know.

 Natasha Erdmann, one of our Acadium Plus graduates who is building her digital marketing career, shares some good advice.
 For those at the beginning of their marketing career and are feeling overwhelmed, she recommends focusing on soft skills before hard skills.
+She says:

 “I’ve been floored by the attitude that everyone in the community has when it comes to technical experience.
 It boils down to this: it isn’t everything.
 Sure, you need to understand how to develop skills like building personas and campaigns to do the work.
 It’s equally important, though, that you know the soft skills that are harder to teach.”